Bramble1/Trojan-POC/README.md

 # Virus-infector (v.1)

 Simple proof of concept.
 Will return back to this project later...
+It is not meant to be anything useful.

 ./compile